rusiaaman/tfxl-translation/README.md

 # About

 This project builds a translation system between hindi and english.
-However, it is easily can be adapted to other language pairs with a few changes.
-The model architecture is a transformer-decoder built on transformer-xl code.
+However, it easily can be adapted to other language pairs with a few changes.
+The model architecture is a transformer-decoder built on transformer-xl code and implements a novel training procedure.

 The research was supported with Cloud TPUs from Google's TensorFlow Research Cloud (TFRC)